snoke/myWebsocketApp/README.md

 <ul>
   <li name="Description"> <h3> <a href="#menu"> [^] </a>  Description</h3>
 Websockets are persistent connections over TCP.
-This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.<br /><br />
+This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.<br />

-Project contains a super simple ```server:start```  - Command, a Json Api and a VueJS web and native android client (apk).
+Project contains  a super simple ` server:start ` - Command, a Json Api and a VueJS web and native android client (apk).<br />
 JWT is used for authentification.<br />

   </li>
     <li name="Features"> <h3> <a href="#menu"> [^] </a>  Features</h3> <ul>